B-cell Epitopes in Staphylococcus Aureus

 In the B-cell Immunobiology Lab, we have built a program that coordinates collaborations with three other NYU Langone investigators: Victor J. Torres, PhD, in the Department of Microbiology; Bo Shopsin, MD, PhD, in the Department of Medicine’s Division of Infectious Diseases; and Beatrix M. Ueberheide, PhD, in the Department of Biochemistry and Molecular Pharmacology.
 We are currently recruiting subjects with soft tissue and skin infections.
 From each infection, the causative Sa clone as well as PBMC and serum/plasma samples are biobanked for later analysis.
 These studies are dedicated to the identification and validation of B-cell epitopes important for immune defenses against this re-emerging pathogen.

-With our current MagPix assay, we have now begun to evaluate immune responses in clinical samples from our Bellevue-NYU cohort, during acute and convalescent phases of S. aureus (MSSA and MRSA) infection.
-We therefore currently have seven such paired longitudinal serum samples from patients that meet these criteria, for MRSA and MSSA infection with an average of 42-days follow-up (range 36-49 days).
-For these assays, we evaluated IgG reactivity in samples diluted 100, 1000, 10,000, and 100,000-fold in PBS/1% BSA Fraction V/0.05% Tween-20, and applied 1000 beads per antigen per well.
+With our current bead-based multiplex MagPix assay, we have evaluated immune responses detected in clinical samples from our Bellevue-NYU cohort, during acute and convalescent phases of S. aureus (MSSA and MRSA) infection.
+We have studied seven such paired longitudinal serum samples from patients who recovered from MRSA and MSSA infection, with an average of 42 days follow-up (range 36-49 days).
+We assayed IgG reactivity in samples diluted 100, 1000, 10,000, and 100,000-fold in PBS/1% BSA Fraction V/0.05% Tween-20, and applied 1000 beads per antigen per well.
 We then applied our standard assay procedure for magnetic microsphere-based detection of IgG responses using an anti-human IgG (Fab) Fc-region-specific PE conjugate diluted 1:250 in PBS/1%BSA Fraction V/0.05% Tween-20.
 The results showed that, generally, only very minor changes were seen in IgG reactivity profiles for specific S. aureus antigens between visit 1 (acute) and visit 2 (convalescent).
+Recombinant antigens for these studies were provided by Dr. Torres.
+Studies performed by Adam Pelzek.

 Our work is supported by a contract from the National Institute of Allergy and Infectious Disease: NIAID-HHSN272201400019C, “B Cell Epitope Discovery and Mechanisms of Antibody Protection.”